 Photo by Michael Borkovic

-American-Canadian Grace Scheele is a contemporary harpist, composer, and improviser dually based in Kitchener and Toronto.
+American-Canadian Grace Scheele is a contemporary harpist, composer, and improviser currently based in Toronto.
 Her music hones minimalistic textures within noise landscapes – creating a sound that is “a pliable, fluid, continuum…that’s as beautiful as it is unconventional” (Canadian Music Centre).

 She has composed and premiered film scores during the Toronto International Film Festival’s Next Wave Festival in 2019-2020, winning Audience’s Choice for Best Score in 2019.